-Amazing rental properties are a dime a dozen nowadays, and the industry is quickly becoming oversaturated and highly competitive.
-Nowadays, prospective tenants have plenty of options to choose from, so making your rental property stand out in functionality and aesthetic appeal can be quite a challenge.
-This is why renovating the interior and the exterior is one of the most effective ways to breathe new life into the property.
+Exceptional rental properties are a dime a dozen nowadays, and the industry is quickly becoming oversaturated and highly competitive.
+Nowadays, prospective tenants have plenty of options to choose from, so making your rental property stand out in functionality and aesthetic can be quite a challenge; that’s why renovating the interior and the exterior is one of the most effective ways to breathe new life into the property.

-However, this task goes far beyond adding a fresh coat of paint, or fixing a pitched roof, and instead requires careful planning and execution in order to bear the right fruit.
+However, this task goes far beyond adding a fresh coat of paint or fixing a pitched roof and instead requires careful planning and execution to bear the right fruit.
 With that in mind, here are the five property renovations that will add value and attract long-term tenants.

 Redo the flooring

-Replacing the old flooring or restoring it up to its former shining glory is, therefore, one of the best things you can do to revitalise the interior of the property.
-Brand-new hardwood floors will emanate a feeling of luxury and portray an image of unhindered beauty, and a new rug underneath the seating area in the living room, for instance, will bring a much-needed sense of warmth and intimacy into the mix.
-An image tenants are bound to love.
+Replacing the old flooring or restoring it up to its former shining glory is, therefore, one of the best things you can do to revitalize the interior of the property.
+Brand-new hardwood floors will emanate a feeling of luxury and portray an image of unbridled beauty.
+A new rug underneath the seating area in the living room, for instance, will bring a much-needed sense of warmth and intimacy into the mix.
+Image tenants are bound to love.

 Embrace the open layout

-Back in the day, house, as well as city flats, were built with a distinctly different approach than you would find in most modern homes.
-Not a few decades ago, every architect was designing a room-by-room floorplan, a living environment that valued complete privacy in every space around the household.
-Nowadays, though, everything is different.
+Back in the day, houses and city flats were built with a distinctly different approach than you would find in most modern homes.
+Not a few decades ago, every architect designed a room-by-room floorplan.
+This living environment valued complete privacy in every space around the household nowadays, though everything is different.

 Amidst all of the aesthetic renovations that are going on, landlords and homeowners tend to neglect the importance and ROI potential of a well-kept, functioning pipe network.
 After all, some of the most cost-effective long-term renovations are the ones that will prevent costly problems down the road.
 So first off, be sure to inspect the drainage system.

-You can start by having experts from Pipe Relining Solutions unclog blocked drains in order to ensure the system is running smoothly.
+You can start by having experts from Pipe Relining Solutions unclog blocked drains to ensure the system runs smoothly.
 Next, you can fix all leaks around the household and replace pipes as needed.
-For maximum ROI, consider insulating the pipeline in order to produce long-term savings as well.
+For maximum ROI, consider insulating the pipeline to produce long-term savings as well.

 Environmentalism is no longer a pastime topic people discuss over tea, but rather it has become a pressing matter every homeowner and tenant should take quite seriously.
-So much so, in fact, that mindful tenants are increasingly looking for properties with a high number of eco-friendly features that will lower the property’s CO2 emission.
+So much so, mindful tenants are increasingly looking for properties with many eco-friendly features that will lower the property’s CO2 emission.

 To make the property more eco-friendly and attract new tenants, consider replacing all light bulbs with energy-efficient LED counterparts.
 Next, choose eco-friendly appliances for the kitchen and the bathroom.
 Lastly, an excellent investment would be to convert the household’s energy usage from traditional energy sources to sustainable ones such as solar energy.
-You can achieve this by installing solar panels, however, don’t forget to introduce passive saving solutions as well, such as wall and attic insulation.
+You can achieve this by installing solar panels; however, don’t forget to introduce passive saving solutions, such as wall and attic insulation.

 About the author: Mike Johnston is a home improvement blogger and DIY enthusiast from Sydney.
-He is a regular writer at Smooth Decorator and contributor on several interior design, lifestyle, real estate and eco blogs.
+He is a regular writer at Smooth Decorator and contributor to several interior designs, lifestyle, real estate, and eco blogs.
 Mike’s goal is to create and share meaningful content that helps and inspires people.